 - The ATV driver who caused the accident that injured a passenger.

 - The manufacturer or seller of a defective ATV.

-- The person responsible for the ATV’s maintenance.
+- The person is responsible for the ATV’s maintenance.

 - The property owner when dangerous conditions or poor maintenance of the property caused the accident.

 - Lack of supervision or proper training and safety measures when a child is involved in an accident.

 - Another ATV rider who caused a two-vehicle accident.